JeremyKRay/MechaCar_Statistical_Analysis/README.md

 The t-test performed on Lot 3 shows that Lot 3 is significantly different than the population mean of 1500 psi for suspension coils.
 The p-value is .04168, below our standard of .05, and the mean is 1496.14.

+### Conclusion
+The above statistical analysis has revealed a very important statistical variance among the lots for the MechaCar prototype.
+The pounds per square inch of the suspension coils in cars from Lot 3 are significantly different from the cars of the other 2 lots.
+So, before moving forward with designing a study comparing MechaCar vs the competition, I would suggest either AutosRUs not include Lot 3 in the study, or fix the issue with the suspension coils to bring the cars closer to the statistical mean.

+## Study Design: MechaCar vs Competition
+### Description
+Now that we have a statistically significant population of MechaCars to study, it is time to see how it might stack up to the competition.
+I plan to perform the following statistical study to determine if cost, fuel efficiency and safety rating have an effect on the consumer rating.
+Then, using the same metrics, predict what consumer rating the MechaCar can expect and how that compares to the competition.

+#### Metrics

+Cost
+Fuel efficiency
+  - City
+  - Highway
+Safety Rating
+Consumer Rating

+#### Null Hypothesis
+Cost, Fuel efficiency, and Safety Rating have a statistically significant impact on consumer rating.

+#### Alternative Hypothesis
+Cost, Fuel efficiency, and Safety Rating do not have a statistically significant impact on consumer rating.

+#### Statistical Test
+Multiple Linear Regression to determine the variance of the dependent variable, consumer rating, and the independent variables, cost, fuel efficiency and safety rating

+#### Data
+Cost, fuel efficiency and Safety rating data for the MechaCar and the competition Consumer reports data on the competition